davidly/ttt/README.md

     ma ttt_1dim
     ttt_1dim.exe

-The compiler generates code that's in the middle of the pack of most real compilers.
+The compiler generates code that's in the middle of the pack of most real compilers on both x64 Windows and arm64 Mac.

 To build BA: